 During your second year, you will study a further four modules:

 - Digital and Social Marketing (15 credits)

-By your final year you will have developed a thorough understanding of the principles of business and will have had lots of exposure to real organisations, industry case studies and working practitioners.
-This final year is focused on bringing everything you have learnt together to solve real business problems.
+By your final year, you will have developed a thorough understanding of the principles of business and will have had lots of exposure to real organisations, industry case studies and working practitioners.
+This final year is focused on bringing everything you have learned together to solve real business problems.

-In your final year, all business management students study three core modules:
+In the final year, all Business Management students study three core modules: